 Dermatologist Q&A: how can virtual care address skin concerns?Virtual care · Apr 14, 2021

-Skin concerns are one of the top three reasons Akira by TELUS Health users initiate an on-demand consultation.
+Skin concerns are one of the top three reasons that TELUS Health Virtual Care users initiate an on-demand consultation.
 Our in-house dermatologist supports our clinicians so that you can get expert care quickly.
-We asked Akira by TELUS Health’s Dermatologist, Dr. Julia Carroll, five common skincare questions:
+We asked Virtual Care's Dermatologist, Dr. Julia Carroll, five common skincare questions:

 1. What kinds of dermatology issues can be addressed and treated virtually?